Advanced Image Processing Techniques in Document Scanning SDKs (Deskewing, Binarization, OCR Optimization)

 On the other hand, poor-quality scans can result in data loss, misinterpretation, and inefficiencies in document management.
 This blog discusses the importance of image quality in document scanning, addresses common challenges encountered during the scanning process, and the advanced image processing techniques leveraged by document scanning SDKs to tackle these challenges.

-Importance of Image Quality and Common Challenges in Document Scanning
+Why Image Quality Matters: Common Challenges in Document Scanning and OCR Accuracy

 High-quality document scanning ensures accurate data capture and easy retrieval, crucial for effective document management.
 Common challenges include skewed documents, poor lighting, background noise, faded text, and physical defects like smudges.